filesdnd/filesdnd-qt/README.md

 Files Drag & Drop - Qt Version
 ===========

-Files Drag & Drop is allow a simpler file transfer between your devices and your computer.
+Files Drag & Drop allows an easier file transfer between your devices and your computer.
-You now can transfer your data on all your Android devices, quickly, simply and without any required knowledge.
+You now can transfer your data on all your devices, quickly, simply and without any required knowledge.
 Your device is detected, and there is no interaction needed.
 Any kind of data can be transfered : a file, a folder, a link or text.
-You don't need an Android device in order to use Files Drag & Drop because you can also transfer your data between two computer.
+Files Drag & Drop allows the transfer between multiple computer or Android devices.

 When connected to a Wi-Fi network, your device announce itself on the network in order to be detected by a distant computer.
 Thereby, you need only to be connected to a local wifi network, without any internet connection.